flutter/devtools/DOCUMENTATION.md

 repo by the Flutter DevRel team.
 Developers working on DevTools should collaborate with Flutter tech writers by following the below workflow.

-## How to request documenation updates
+## How to request documentation updates

 1. Create a [Screencast](chrome://extensions/?id=ccbdlfckiiklnpopmgihhnegpbcgceja) (preferred) or a Google Drive video explaining the new feature or functionality changes that require docs updates.
 If the feature is quick to document, you